sanfand2030-hub/screen-time/README.md

 2. Navigate to Privacy & Security
 3. Scroll down to the Security section
 4. Find the message stating that the application was blocked, and click "Open Anyway"

+## Limitations
+The application does not remember the previous settings when the window is closed.
+Thus, the details need to be re-entered each time the app is opened.
+However, this can be an upside if the allowed apps for each session are different.

+Additionally, this application cannot manage browser tabs or web domains, as that requires their respective APIs which are not implemented.